-On our recent weekend trip from Pittsburgh to Ligonier, we got to spend the day at Idlewild and SoakZone with my 2 year old son and 4 year old niece.
-Although this charming amusement park is great for kids of all ages, its especially ideal for toddlers.
-Below are eight of our favorite reasons to visit Idlewild with a toddler.
+On our recent weekend trip from Pittsburgh to Ligonier, we spent the day at Idlewild and SoakZone with my 2 year old son and 4 year old niece.
+Keep reading to find out why Idlewild & SoakZone is one of the best amusement parks for toddlers.

 Disclaimer: We received tickets for Idlewild in exchange for review.
 As always, all opinions are gladly our own.
 Toddling Traveler also participates in Amazon affiliates and other affiliate programs.
 That means we may earn a commission for qualifying purchases at no additional charge to you.

 1. Story Book Forest Makes Nursery Rhymes and Other Children’s Stories Come to Life

-Story Book Forest is the first attraction to open at Idlewild on a daily basis, and it couldn’t be a better start to a day at Idlewild with little ones.
+Story Book Forest is the first attraction to open at Idlewild on a daily basis, and it couldn’t be a better start to a day at Idlewild with toddlers.
 Upon entering the forest through the huge children’s book, we were immediately greeted by the sweetest lady playing mother goose.
-From there, the first stop on our tour of Story Book Forest was walking onto the Good Ship Lollipop.
-After being given lollipops on their first stop, the kids were instantly hooked.
+From there, the first stop on your tour of Story Book Forest is walking onto the Good Ship Lollipop.
+After being given lollipops on their first stop, our kiddos were instantly hooked.